rbhirve/webshot-node/README.md

 # webshot-node
-webshot is Node js Pakage which make screenshot of any website ( you have to mainsion URL )and upload on aws server
+'webshot-node' is node.js Pakage which make screenshot of any website ( you have to mainsion URL )and upload on aws server